regularjs/guide/en/syntax/include.md

 [|DEMO|](http://fiddle.jshell.net/leeluolee/Xvp9S/)

-beacuse there is a compelete compiling process on template. so you can use all feature(e.g. `inteplation`, `directive`)
+beacuse there is a compelete compiling process on template. so you can use all feature(e.g. `interpolation`, `directive`)